Kim Davis: Personal life

 Davis has been married four times to three husbands.
 The first three marriages ended in divorce in 1994, 2006, and 2008.
-Davis has two daughters from her first marriage; and twins, a son and a daughter, who were born five months after her second divorce.
-The twins were adopted by a subsequent marriage, whom she married in her second and fourth marriages; they divorced in 2006 but remarried after her third marriage.
-Joe Davis has also stated his support for her stance against same-sex marriage.
-Davis hired her own son, Nathan, as a deputy clerk in her office; he has taken the same position of denying marriage licenses to same-sex couples.
+Davis has two children from her first marriage, and twins by her third husband who were born five months after her first divorce.
+The twins were adopted by her second and current husband, Joe Davis; they divorced in 2006 but remarried after her third divorce.
+Joe has stated support for her stance against same-sex marriage.
+Davis hired her own son, Nathan, as a deputy clerk in her office; he took the same position of denying marriage licenses to same-sex couples.
 Shortly after the same-sex marriage license controversy, Davis said she and her husband switched from the Democratic Party to the Republican Party.

 Davis says she experienced a religious awakening in 2011, following her mother-in-law's dying wish that she attend church.
 Since then Davis has identified herself as a Christian, belonging to the Apostolic Pentecostal movement, which favors what they describe as a literal interpretation of the Bible.
 She worships three times a week at the Solid Rock Apostolic Church near Morehead.
 Following her conversion, Davis let her hair grow long, stopped wearing makeup and jewelry, and began wearing skirts and dresses that fall below the knee, in keeping with Apostolic Pentecostal tenets regarding outward holiness and modest dress.
 She also held a weekly Bible study for female inmates at the local jail.
 In an interview in January 2016, Davis said that she believed that "we are living in end times."
 Davis also expressed her view that the Bible is infallible.